Frontlines: Fuel of War: Dedicated servers

 The game features dedicated servers similar to Battlefield 2: Modern Combat, as well as client-side hosting found in the majority of Live-enabled Xbox 360 games.
 This is done in order to support the 50-player limit, which was unprecedented on the console.
-The dedicated servers have been shut down of August 31, 2011.
+The dedicated servers have been shut down as of August 31, 2011.
 Although client-side hosting is still available, servers can only support a 16-player maximum.

 Synopsis

-By 2024, a global energy crisis and a worldwide avian influenza outbreak plague the world.
-As supplies of oil and natural gas wane and with alternative energy like solar power, biofuel, and nuclear energy still insufficient to replace oil completely, diplomatic relationships between the East and West are strained, causing two new alliances to be formed, the Western Coalition, an evolution of NATO, and the Red Star Alliance, an evolution of the Shanghai Cooperation Organisation.
-Red Star launches a surprise attack on the Western Coalition in retaliation to proof of the Coalition supporting a coup d'état in the oil-rich Red Star member nation Turkmenistan in 2021.
-As the last oil fields in the Caspian Sea start to go dry, the countries move to secure what resources are left, leading to several small outbreaks that turn quickly into full-scale war.
+In 2005, a global energy crisis, known as “The Long Emergency,” began when global peak oil extraction was reached.
+This is coupled with the start of a worldwide avian influenza outbreak in 2009, a massive global recession in 2012, and with uncontrollable climate change displacing millions.
+Following a three-way nuclear war between Israel, Iran, and Saudi Arabia that renders the Middle East largely uninhabitable in 2014, alternative energies such as solar power, biofuel, and nuclear energy remain insufficient to completely replace the global dependence on oil.
+As a consequence, diplomatic relations between the East and West deteriorated, leading to the emergence of two new superpowers: the Red Star Alliance, an evolution of the Shanghai Cooperation Organisation in 2015, and the Western Coalition, an evolution of an expanded European Union and NATO, including Afghanistan, Pakistan, and India in 2016.
+In 2024, Red Star forces launch a surprise attack on the Western Coalition in retaliation for evidence that the Coalition supported a coup d’état in the oil-rich Red Star member nation Turkmenistan in 2021.
+As the last oil fields in the Caspian Sea begin to dry up, the superpowers scramble to secure what resources remain, triggering several small outbreaks that quickly escalate into full-scale war.

 The player steps in the shoes of the members of a violent and battle-hardened Western Coalition strike force nicknamed the "Stray Dogs" that are to spearhead assaults against defensive positions of Red Star across Central Asia and Eastern Europe, as Red Star tries to secure resources in the best of worldwide interest.
 Wayne Andrews, a reporter for the Affiliated Press throughout the game, joins the Stray Dogs.
 The game ends after the final mission entitled "History Repeats," upon bringing the Russian military to a collapse and cutting the nation off from the rest of the world by destroying a satellite uplink.
 As pockets of resistance are hunted down by Coalition forces across Moscow, a questionable future is proposed by Andrews, stating that the Russians are forming a government in exile, and Chinese troops are amassing on the border.
 In the final cutscene, Andrews states that he wishes to live to see humanity begin anew and manage to solve the energy crisis with more research on alternatives like nuclear fusion.
 The game ends by showing Red Star fighter jets opening fire on Andrews, leaving the story open for a sequel.